 Jinhua Zhao holds appointments in the Department of Economics and the Department of Agricultural, Food, and Resource Economics.
 He is also the director of the Environmental Science and Policy Program at MSU.
 Zhao is a member of the Environmental Economics Advisory Committee of the EPA’s Science Advisory Board and a member of the Air, Climate, and Energy Committee of the EPS’s Board of Scientific Counselors.
 He was the co-editor of the Journal of Environmental Economics and Management and is on the editorial committees of the Annual Review of Resource Economics and Frontiers of Economics in China.
 His research interest is in the broad area of environmental and resource economics, with special interests in global climate change, energy economics, water, technology adoption, dynamic decision making under uncertainty, and applied microeconomics in general.
 He has conducted research on climate change adaptation, international climate negotiations, emissions trading, soil carbon sequestration, renewable energies, and the long-run relationship between international trade and the environment.

-Claire Margerison-Zilko is an Assistant Professor in the Department of Epidemiology and Biostatistics.
+Claire Margerison-Zilko is an Associate Professor in the Department of Epidemiology and Biostatistics.
 Dr. Margerison-Zilko’s research examines the relationships between macro-and individual-level social and economic factors and maternal, infant, and child health with a focus on understanding the determinants of racial/ethnic and socioeconomic disparities in maternal and child health.
 With funding from NIH/NICHD, Dr. Margerison-Zilko is currently examining the impact of the recent Great Recession on adverse birth outcomes in the U.S. She was also recently awarded a K01 Mentored Career Development Award from NIH/NHLBI to examine links between women’s pregnancy health and their later-life risk of cardiovascular disease (CVD), focusing on biological, behavioral, and psychosocial factors that explain racial disparities in CVD among women.
 Another active area of research examines the relationship between perinatal health and aspects of the residential environment such as neighborhood socioeconomic history and racial residential segregation.
 Dr. Margerison-Zilko has a PhD in Epidemiology an MPH in Epidemiology and Biostatistics from the University of California, Berkeley.

 Adam Zwickle holds a joint appointment with the School of Criminal Justice and the Environmental Science and Policy Program.
 Adam conducts interdisciplinary social science research centered on communicating environmental risks and encouraging sustainable behaviors.
 Drawing from the fields of social psychology and risk communication, his work integrates theories of individual perception and message framing to aide communication practitioners.
 Specifically, his goal is to better communicate environmental risks in ways that reduce the amount that their long term impacts are discounted.
 He is also active in sustainability issues at the university level.
 He has worked with colleagues to develop a valid assessment of sustainability knowledge targeted at undergraduate students, partnered with university sustainability offices to increase conservation behaviors among students, and believes in using campuses as living laboratories to produce both theoretical and practical research as well as tangible local impacts.